appdev-lessons/deploying-to-fly/content.md

 fly open
 ```

-At any time you can visit your app at [fly.io/dashboard](https://fly.io/dashboard) by navigating to the organization associated with the app.
+At any time you can visit your app at [fly.io/dashboard](https://fly.io/dashboard).
 There you will find tabs to monitor the server logs and more.

 And that's it!
 Your web site is live and you can share that link with anyone.